ali-master/disposable-email-domains/docs/syncer.md

 # Domain Synchronization Manager Documentation

-The Domain Synchronization Manager is a powerful component of the Disposable Email Domains SDK that handles downloading, processing, and synchronizing disposable email domain lists from multiple trusted sources with intelligent deduplication and comprehensive statistics.
+The Domain Synchronization Manager is a powerful component of the Disposable Email Domains SDK that handles downloading, processing, and synchronizing disposable email domain lists from multiple trusted sources with intelligent deduplication and statistics.

 ## 📋 Table of Contents